xKusabimaru/ics381-pa1/README.md

 # First homework for ICS381

-Two simple ai question where the first simulates an automatic AC and the second simulates a water vending machine.
+Two simple ai questions where the first simulates an automatic AC and the second simulates a water vending machine.